Nigerian fashion pioneer Folashade 'Shade' Thomas-Fahm will be celebrated at 'Africa Fashion' exhibition

 "One of the things about Shade's work that stood out to me was the way she insisted on using iconic Nigerian fabrics and styles at a time when most of the society women felt that our local fashion items were inferior," Onwuka said.

-"I show that it is important to value what we have and that through innovation, we can wear clothing that tells the African story in a way that is not Western but truly modern," she adds.
+"I show that it is important to value what we have and that through innovation, we can wear clothing that tells the African story in a way that is not Western but truly modern," she added.

 Thomas-Fahm agrees.
 "So many things the world enjoys came from Africa," she said.
 "I think it's about time that they stop pretending they don't get so many of their ideas from us."